dcodemaxz/vikaru-installer/README.md

 ## 🤝 Contributing

+> [!IMPORTANT]
-Contributions, issues, and feature requests are welcome!
+> Contributions, issues, and feature requests are welcome!
 Feel free to open a pull request or submit an issue to improve the project.

 ---